 Next time you feel frustrated use the opportunity between shots to regroup and shift your thinking from aggravation to acceptance and then to the new opportunity, the next shot.
 Lift your head as walk down the fairway, take in the beauty of the course, breathe deeply, focusing on relieving tension from your body and mind.

 Once you stand over your next shot, visualize the exact desired outcome.
 Be specific.
 Visualize the trajectory of the ball, exactly where you want it to land and how you want the ball to roll and finally stop.
+Visualization for golf is an absolute must in your pre shot routine.
 Take one more long cleansing breath before you begin your takeaway.
 Focus on the tension leaving your hands, wrist and forearms.

 Photo by John Trainor